Prepare the environment

 1. Click Add Connection.
 In the Add Connection dialog box, search for and select HttpFile.

-2. On the Add HttpFile Data Source page, configure the parameters.
-For this tutorial, use the sample values for both the development and production environments.
+2. On the Create HttpFile data source page, configure the parameters.
+In this tutorial, use the example values for both the development environment and the production environment.

 Parameter